 Do you call in prescriptions?

 Yes.
 However, there are medications such as oral antibiotics, that we do not typically call in without an office visit.
 ADHD medication prescriptions will need to be picked up and signed for once monthly.
-We do have a prescription refill line and encourage you to leave a message when you need a medication refill or you can request a refill online through our website.
+We do have a prescription refill line and encourage you to leave a message when you need a medication refill.
 Refills are usually called in within 24-48 hours.
 We do not call in controlled substances – in the instances where these are needed in pediatrics, an office visit is required first.

 How long do I have to wait for an appt?